maragudk/gai/README.md

 ## Usage

-This test will only run with `go test -run TestEval ./...` because of the `evals.SkipIfNotEval(t)` call:
+This test will only run with `go test -run TestEval ./...` because of the `eval.SkipIfNotEvaluating(t)` call:

 ```go
 package examples_test